 The ‘great push’, ‘big push’ or simply ‘the push’ refers to major offensive or advance, particularly on the Western Front.
 A push often involved a mass infantry charge across ‘no man’s land’ toward the enemy.

-A grenade is a small hand held bomb with a short fuse, able to be primed and then thrown toward the enemy.
+A grenade is a small hand-held bomb with a short fuse, able to be primed and then thrown at the enemy.

 ‘Gunboat diplomacy’ refers to any action that seeks to force another country into compliance.
 It usually involves some measure of hinted aggression or a show of military force.